JirkaZelenka/Sreality/README.md

 * 1.5.
 Complete run with scraping missing details and updating DB
 * 3.5.
 Logging significantly improved
 * 4.5. basic mailing and scheduler of the scraper
+* 5.5.
+Diagnostics: new batch summary, price changes as mail
+* 6.5. scraping info to provide URL of the estate
+* 7.5. rework of estate_id, diagnostics provide URL and percentage change of price